brianwlynch/pplaunch/README.md

 - Initial launcher built by Dennis

 ## Future Changes
-- [x] *Implement Github LFS* - I didn't know you can upload larger files on the releases page.
-This is no longer needed
 - [x] *Ubuntu support* - Added in `v3.1.0` release
 - [x] *Option to mute music and sfx independently in shenanigans* - Added in `v3.1.0`
 - [ ] Option for other types of TFC instances that use different url patterns